Help Preserve the AT in Georgia

 The Appalachian Trail Conservancy (ATC) receives $10 annually for each Georgia specialty A.T. plate purchased or renewed.
-Since the plate became available in 2013, Georgia license plate holders have raised almost $100,000 for ATC.
+Since the plate became available in 2013, Georgia license plate holders have raised over $300,000 for ATC.

 Apply for Your Georgia A.T.
 Plate

 Apply for your plate by visiting your local Tax Commissioner’s tag office, or by choosing the “Appalachian Trail Conservancy of Georgia” specialty plate when you renew your registration online.
 In addition to the regular vehicle registration fees, a standard, numerical A.T. license plate costs $35.
 There is also a one-time manufacturing fee of $25 when you first purchase your tag.